timhamrouge/html-colour-changer/README.md

 # html-colour-changer
-A HTML page that change colour at the click of a button
+A HTML page that changes colour at the click of a button.